 Auto-extracted self-promo policy, karma and account-age signals, and the full numbered rules straight from r/webdev's moderators.

-Check a different subreddit
+Check a different subredditwebdev: reddit for web developers

 r/webdev tolerates some self-promotion but expects substance.
 Open-source releases, detailed technical breakdowns, and tutorials are welcomed; obvious portfolio promotion and 'I built this in a weekend' posts that don't show much technical depth get downvoted.
 AutoModerator filters very new accounts and posts with low text-to-link ratios.
 The community polices low-quality content through downvotes more than mod removals.